Binance Review 2025: A Legit and Safe Crypto Exchange?

 Kraken, headquartered in San Francisco, California, is one of the oldest cryptocurrency exchanges around.
 It operates across the United States (with the exception of New York due to the BitLicense), as well as in the European Union and Japan.

 The platform supports over 110 different cryptos, much lower than the 500 cryptos found on Binance.
-You can read my Kraken review here.
+You can read our Kraken review.

 Like Bitfinex, Kraken Pro also works on a maker-taker fee schedule.
 Makers have a max fee of 0.16%, while takers have a max fee of 0.26%.
 In both cases Binance wins with lower fees.
 Non-pro Kraken users have even higher fees of 0.9% for stablecoins and 1.5% for other cryptos.